sjsafranek/blogengine/content/characters/mulberry-sparklestream.md

 ## Fairy Godmother & The Material Plane

-Despite Mul’s attitude the Fairy Godmother took a liking to him.
-One day the Fairy God Mother went to visit him:
+Despite Mul’s attitude the [Fairy Godmother](/characters/fairy-godmother) took a liking to him.
+One day the [Fairy Godmother](/characters/fairy-godmother) went to visit him: